Maui Now: November 29, 2017 Weather Forecast

 North Shore

 Today: Scattered showers.
 Mostly cloudy, with a high near 81.
-Breezy, with an east wind 20 to 22 mph, with gusts as high as 31 mph.
+Breezy, with an east wind around 22 mph, with gusts as high as 31 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, mainly after 1am.
+Tonight: Showers likely, mainly after midnight.
 Mostly cloudy, with a low around 72.
-Breezy, with an east wind around 21 mph, with gusts as high as 29 mph.
+Breezy, with an east wind 20 to 22 mph, with gusts as high as 31 mph.
 Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Central Maui